SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 - Creating Teams
 - Creating Channels
 - Add members or owners to your Teams
-- Sending notifications in the created Channels in the name of DataMiner
+- Sending notifications in the created Channels in the name of the DataMiner Teams bot
 - Creating a private chat between someone and the DataMiner Teams bot
 - Fetching a private chat between someone and the DataMiner Teams bot
-- Sending notifications in those private chats in the name of DataMiner
+- Sending notifications in those private chats in the name of the DataMiner Teams bot

 In an Automation script you can use [the DcpChatIntegrationHelper NuGet](https://www.nuget.org/packages/Skyline.DataMiner.DcpChatIntegrationHelper) to easily interact with Microsoft Teams.
 Some example Automation scripts were created and explained on [GitHub](https://github.com/SkylineCommunications/ChatOps-Extensions/blob/main/ChatIntegrationExamples) to get you up to speed.